-In this buyer’s guide, we’ll run through what you need to consider when purchasing a floating pool speaker.
+In this buyer’s guide, we’ll review what you must consider when purchasing a floating pool speaker.

 As we’ve touched on, floating pool speakers are not high-end audio products that seek to cover broad frequency response ranges or be able to withstand falling down a flight of stairs.
 They are mostly novelty by design, but that doesn’t mean they can’t provide endless hours of fun.

 Taking note of battery life is important for almost all portable speakers, and floating speakers are no different.
-The last thing you need is to have the music stop in the middle of your experience due to bad battery life.
+The last thing you need is to have the music stop during your experience due to bad battery life.

 Not all battery requirements are the same.
-If you’re someone who spends only an hour or two in the pool and you’re looking to purchase a floating pool speaker for that use alone, you’ll be able to get by with most products on the market.
-However, if you’re someone who spends a lot of time in other areas of water, perhaps in a lake while out on holiday, you may want to make sure that your floating speaker is able to provide you with enough battery life for you and your friends to spend the day out in the water.
+If you’re someone who spends only an hour or two in the pool and you’re looking to purchase a floating pool speaker for that use alone, you’ll be able to get by with most products on the market; however, if you’re someone who spends a lot of time in other areas of water, perhaps in a lake while out on holiday, you may want to make sure that your floating speaker can provide you with enough battery life for you and your friends to spend the day out in the water.

-Also, remember that battery life is usually determined by how you use it, and while some manufacturers will show you an inflated number based on a low volume use, we always recommend seeing what the estimated battery life is at full volume for a better idea of what to expect.
-Similarly, if you use the LED lighting effects on your speaker, your battery is going to wear out quicker too.
+Also, remember that battery life is usually determined by how you use it.
+While some manufacturers will show you an inflated number based on low-volume use, we always recommend seeing the estimated battery life at full volume for a better idea of what to expect.
+Similarly, if you use the LED lighting effects on your speaker, your battery will wear out quicker too.

 Something to look out for here is a lithium-ion battery.
-A well-integrated lithium-ion battery that can be recharged with a micro USB or regular USB cable is really convenient.
-You definitely do not want to have to always be buying batteries.
+A well-integrated lithium-ion battery that can be recharged with a micro USB or regular USB cable is convenient.
+You do not want to have always to be buying batteries.

 We found that the Poolmaster and the KingSom offer some of the best battery life on our list.

 As with any speaker, audio quality is something you’ll want to pay close attention to.
-However, when buying floating pool speakers you should accept that they aren’t likely to be the same wide audio experience that you may find in a lot of the higher-end Bluetooth speakers on the market.
+However, when buying floating pool speakers, you should accept that they aren’t likely the same wide audio experience you may find in many of the higher-end Bluetooth speakers on the market.
 This is especially true for the frequency response ranges.

-Floating pool speakers place more of the development budget on topics like waterproofing, affordability, and unique design approaches, such as the lighting effects often found on these speakers.
+Floating pool speakers place more of the development budget on waterproofing, affordability, and unique design approaches, such as the lighting effects often found on these speakers.

-Don’t get it misconstrued though, we’re not saying that all floating pool speakers sound bad, we came across some surprisingly decent performances when exploring these products.
-They will in most cases suit their use as desired.
-But if audio quality is something that is very important to you, we’d recommend looking at what options you have.
-If you’re just looking for some sound at your swimming pool, you’ll more than likely have a more fulfilling experience with a quality waterproof Bluetooth speaker placed on the side of your pool.
+Please don’t get it misconstrued, though.
+We’re not saying that all floating pool speakers sound bad.
+We came across some surprisingly decent performances when exploring these products.
+They will, in most cases, suit their use as desired.
+But if audio quality is very important to you, we recommend looking at your options.
+If you’re looking for some sound at your swimming pool, you’ll more than likely have a more fulfilling experience with a quality waterproof Bluetooth speaker placed on the side of your pool.

 We found some of the best audio performances in the KingSom, Poolmaster, and Mcanbr.

-Arguably the most important topic when it comes to speakers that are meant to sit in water.
-Good waterproofing, in conjunction with a solid design, will ensure that your floating speaker doesn’t encounter problems during its intended use.
+Arguably the most important topic when it comes to speakers meant to sit in water.
+Good waterproofing and a solid design will ensure that your floating speaker doesn’t encounter problems during its intended use.

-Because these speakers aren’t usually created to be fully submerged, the most typical designs revolve around fully waterproof elements, while other parts of the speaker are more prone to water damage if they flip over or end up submerged.
+Because these speakers aren’t usually created to be fully submerged, the most typical designs revolve around fully waterproof elements.
+In contrast, other parts of the speaker are more prone to water damage if they flip over or end up submerged.

-Floating pool speakers will typically take this into consideration with the design, however, and will still be able to survive for a fairly long time before they start encountering issues of leaking and subsequent product damage.
+However, floating pool speakers will typically consider this with the design.
+They will still be able to survive for a fairly long time before they start encountering issues of leaking and subsequent product damage.

-The products on our list tend to be either IP67/IP68 or IPX7.
+Our list’s products tend to be IP67/IP68 or IPX7.
 While these are all acceptable levels of waterproofing, IP68 will have the most resistance.
-And while we don’t recommend submerging floating pool speakers, should an accident happen and your device ends up tipping over or becoming submerged for a short period you will be protected.
+And while we don’t recommend submerging floating pool speakers, you will be protected if an accident happens and your device ends up tipping over or becoming submerged for a short period.

-It may not be the first thing you think of when thinking about buying a speaker, but for floating pool speakers, in particular, having a well-thought-out control decision can make the experience just that much better.
+It may not be the first thing you think of when buying a speaker, but for floating pool speakers, in particular, having a well-thought-out control decision can make the experience much better.

-If you opt to purchase a floating speaker that has no control panel, keep in mind that you’ll have to use your phone (or Bluetooth source) to change the volume, the song, pause the music, etc. We find that a good control panel with a good layout and easy-to-press buttons can make the process of using a floating speaker that much easier.
+If you purchase a floating speaker with no control panel, keep in mind that you’ll have to use your phone (or Bluetooth source) to change the volume, the song, pause the music, etc. We find that a good control panel with a good layout and easy-to-press buttons can make using a floating speaker that much easier.

-Durability is always an important aspect to keep in mind, especially if you’re purchasing a product for a child.
-It is more than likely that your speaker is going to see some kind of impact at some point.
-Ensuring that the product you buy is made with durable materials will give you peace of mind about how long it will last.
+Durability is always important to remember, especially if you’re purchasing a product for a child.
+It is more than likely that your speaker will see some impact at some point.
+Ensuring that your product is made with durable materials will give you peace of mind about how long it will last.

-As with most purchase decisions, it’s mainly going to be based on what you’re planning to use the product for and the type of environment it’s going to be used in.
-If you’re simply looking for an ambient speaker to float around your pool while you have a late sedate late-night swim, durability isn’t going to be of as much importance in comparison.
+As with most purchase decisions, it will mainly be based on what you plan to use the product for and the type of environment it will be used in.
+If you’re looking for an ambient speaker to float around your pool while you have a late sedate late-night swim, durability isn’t as important in comparison.
 You wouldn’t need to worry about the decay of materials due to hours of sunlight, nor would you need to worry about someone doing a cannonball directly onto it.

-Stereo pairing essentially turns two of the same device into their own unique channel of audio, with one speaker becoming the left and the other becoming the right.
+Stereo pairing essentially turns two of the same device into their own unique audio channel, with one speaker becoming the left and the other becoming the right.

 Stereo pairing isn’t just for high-end Bluetooth speakers anymore.
 We’re seeing more of the Bluetooth market adopting this approach of creating more audio depth, and floating pool speakers are no exception.

-If you’ve got a very large pool, or plan to be using the speakers in a large body of water, it’s worth considering the idea of stereo pairing your speaker to not only increase the depth of your sound but also create a larger area of sound out on the water.
-Because paired speakers are usually placed slightly apart from each other, you can ensure that both the shallow and the deep ends of your pool are receiving audio.
+Suppose you have a very large pool or plan to use the speakers in a large body of water.
+In that case, it’s worth considering the idea of stereo pairing your speaker to increase the depth of your sound and create a larger area of sound out on the water.
+Because paired speakers are usually placed slightly apart, you can ensure that both the shallow and deep ends of your pool receive audio.

 The stereo pairing will typically work with the same brand and model of floating speaker.
 That is to say, if you have a Poolmaster floating speaker, it will likely only pair with other Poolmaster floating speakers.